 Please keep in mind that using geocaching is only an option.
-It will not replace the experience , or the access to sites that a good photography guide can provide.
-I highly recommend hiring an experienced local photography guide when ever you can.
+It will not replace the experience or access to sites that a good photography guide can provide.
+I highly recommend hiring an experienced local photography guide whenever you can.
 Good guides are worth their weight in gold.
-In the cases when you are unable find a guide, Geocaching will help you find the places you want to make great pictures.
+In the cases when you are unable to find a guide, Geocaching will help you find the places you want to make great pictures.

 This post has been brought to you by…NatureScapes.net